xintong0087/jeremyMath/progress.md

 ## 2023-09-30

 An first assessment was given to Jeremy to test his current level of mathematics.
-Jeremy did well in most topics, but the lack of English vocabulary hindered his ability to understand the questions.
+Jeremy did well in most topics, but the lack of English vocabulary slightly hindered his ability to understand the questions.